coredns/coredns/plugin/atlas/README.md

 - example code for zone file import
 - example code for bulk directory import of zone files

+## TODO

+- zoneImport TXT RRs should split the string in 255 byte chunks (check for correctness!)
+- check authoritative, additional answers for each supported RR
+- make ServeDNS dry
+- write more tests
+- remove NSEC3 from record.rr_types because its not supported by coredns

 ## Why [Ariga Atlas](https://atlasgo.io/getting-started)?

 - works with [entgo.io](https://entgo.io/docs/getting-started) (the ORM that this plugin is using)